Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

 Without proper planning, employees may spend too much time deciding what to do next, leading to inefficiency and missed deadlines, which is one of the more subtle but impactful time wasters at work.

-• Daily and weekly planning sessions: Encourage your team to spend time at the beginning of each day or week to plan out their tasks.
-Hubstaff Tasks can help with setting priorities and deadlines, ensuring that everyone is aligned and focused on their goals, thereby reducing these time wasters.
+- Daily and weekly planning sessions: Encourage your team to spend time at the beginning of each day or week to plan out their tasks.
+Hubstaff’s Tasks add-on can help with setting priorities and deadlines, ensuring that everyone is aligned and focused on their goals, thereby reducing these time wasters.

 How to encourage your team to stop wasting time at work